Tuesday, August 18, 2009

 There will be exceptions - house emergencies, cat requirements - and food and household items are of course necessary.
 But I have to be careful about what I consider necessary - it's far too easy to stop at the local drug store for allergy pills and pick up a new tube of unneeded lipstick or jar of lotion.
 I'm not a spendthrift by any means and I'm fairly frugal, but when I do shop, it's often for the wrong reasons.

 Why today?
 My life has taken a new turn.
-I am looking ahead to being on my own.

 I no longer want the distraction of the "treasure hunt" or "something new," the false sense of being whole and complete.
 It's time for me to address my underlying safety and insecurity issues, thanks in large part to the baggage of my youth, so that I can come to a new place of power and choice.
-It will be hard.
-I have to find new ways to validate myself and allow myself to be loved for who I am.

 For the last several days, I've been purging.
 I have donated about 20 bags or boxes of house and personal goods to Goodwill, and taken about five bags of food to the food bank collection boxes.
 My recycling containers are overflowing.
 I hope to never have so much stuff - ever again.
 And I'm not done.
-There is still so much more "stuff" to let go of - including the biggest piece of all, the "ball and chain" my mother called my house.
-Both a gift and a curse, it's time to look at how it can manifest into more of the gift than the curse it's become.
+I would like to live life more lightly.
+My last purchase was a new camera, which for me is an important tool for living.

 ReplyDelete